mdn/content/files/en-us/web/api/force_touch_events/index.md

 {{DefaultAPISidebar("Force Touch Events")}}{{Non-standard_header}}

-**Force Touch events** are a proprietary, Apple-specific feature which makes possible (where supported by the input hardware) new interactions based on how hard the user clicks or presses down on the touchscreen or trackpad.
+**Force Touch Events** are a proprietary, Apple-specific feature which makes possible (where supported by the input hardware) new interactions based on how hard the user clicks or presses down on the touchscreen or trackpad.

 ## Events